Collaborative Mediation for Families in Dispute

-A mediator can help with all aspects of a divorce or certain topics that parties struggle over during the divorce process or post divorce including:
+Mediation can help with all aspects of a divorce or with certain topics that parties struggle over during the divorce process including:

-– Asset Division (home, retirement accounts, possessions, etc.)
+– Asset Division (home, retirement accounts, business, etc.)

-– Custody (parenting time schedules, transportation, transition, etc.)
+– Custody (parenting time schedules, transition, parenting plans, etc.)

 – Co-Parenting (child rearing, discipline, education, etc.)

 Mediators do not make decisions for you, provide therapy, provide legal representation or perform legal services for divorcing people.
-Rather a mediator devotes her energy to helping the parties obtain a fair agreement.
+Rather a mediator will devote energy to helping the parties obtain a fair agreement.